jv24601/auto_crawler/README.md

 1. Modify the settings in crawler_settings.py according to your needs, mainly the starting_url and throttle limit.
 2. Run crawler.py.
+3. Run the vizu.ipynb for example visualizaitons.

 The program will do a breadth-first search through the links on webpages, follow each one.

+Note that some columns like pagetype may not fill with values for non-music pages.
+Modify according to your needs!

 Here are some things still to-do: